medeiros/medeiros.github.io/_drafts/Approach-to-microservices-part-1.md

 These are the application dependencies for development.

-## The 'Variable accounts' application
+## The 'Personal finance investment' application

-The idea is to implement an application to manage personal finances.
-The first module to be implemented is a simple CRUD to register all variable accounts.
+The idea is to implement an application to manage personal financial investments.

 ### Creating a Web Application